Cookies on this website

 WHY DO DEPARTMENTS NEED TO PROVIDE MATCH FUNDING OF 50%?

 Departments are asked to provide 50% of the match funding (except in exceptional circumstances) to demonstrate a strong commitment to the staff member and in order that the scheme can provide bridging salary to more researchers.
-Provision of 50% match funding on each award will allow the scheme to make 5-7 additional bridging awards to researchers per year (depending on value).
+Provision of 50% match funding on each award will allow the scheme to make approximately 5-7 additional bridging awards to researchers per year (depending on value).

 WHAT CONSTITUTES EXCEPTIONAL CIRCUMSTANCES THAT WILL BE GRANTED A reduction FOR THE DEPARTMENTAL MATCH FUNDING?